Understanding the Domain and Range of y = 1/x: A full breakdown

 Understanding Asymptotes in y = 1/x

 Asymptotes are crucial to understanding the behavior of the reciprocal function.
 A vertical asymptote occurs at x = 0 because the function is undefined at this point.
-The graph approaches this line infinitely without ever touching it.
-Similarly, a horizontal asymptote occurs at y = 0 because as x becomes extremely large (either positive or negative), the value of y approaches zero.
+But the graph approaches this line infinitely without ever touching it.
+That's why similarly, a horizontal asymptote occurs at y = 0 because as x becomes extremely large (either positive or negative), the value of y approaches zero.
 The function approaches this line infinitely but never touches it.

 These asymptotes are essential features of the graph and reflect the limitations of the domain and range.